gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 So, in summary FCN is consisting of the following components:

-* **Encoder blocks**: that will take inputs from previous layers, compress it down to a context losing in the way some of the resolution.
+* **Encoder blocks**: that will take inputs from previous layers, compress it down to a context losing in the way some of the resolution (the bigger picture).

 * **1x1 Convolution block**: that will reduce depth and capture the global context of the scene.

-* **Decoder blocks**: that will take inputs from previous layers, decompress it, by up-sampling and adding inputs from previous encoder blocks to recover some of the lost information.
+* **Decoder blocks**: that will take inputs from previous layers, decompress it, by up-sampling and adding inputs from previous encoder blocks through skip connections to recover some of the lost information hence do the precise segmentation.

-* **Softmax activation**: takes outputs from last decoder block and activate output pixels to indicate class and location of objects.
+* **Softmax activation**: normal convolution layer takes outputs from last decoder block and activate output pixels to indicate class and location of objects (semantic segmentation).

 # When and why we use FCN ?